What is Gap Insurance and why is it so important?

 Although Gap Insurance isn’t the only coverage available for lost or stolen vehicles and is typically optional, it offers big protection if you’re upside-down in your loan and total your vehicle.
 While this may seem unlikely, it happens more often than you might think.

-With all that in mind, take a look at these lists of cars and how they depreciate over 5 years, according to Forbes.
+With all that in mind, take a look at these list of the lowest depreciation vehicles over 5 years, according to Forbes.

 10 Lowest Depreciation Cars: